QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 Limited References
 ------------------

-We're introducing a new kind of object, a limited reference, associated with two ways of manipulating values:
+We're introducing a new kind of object: the limited reference.
+It offers two distinct ways of handling values:

-- A value can be moved (as opposed to copied) from one reference to another one.
+- A value can be moved (instead of copied) from one reference to another.
+After the move, using the original reference before another assignment is erroneous, since its value may be invalid.
-  In such case, it is erroneous to use the previous reference to this object prior to another assignment, as its value may be invalid.
 - A value can be borrowed by a parameter.
-It can be modified by the body of the subprogram, but is expected to still be valid (ie not moved, or if moved, reassigned to a different value) when exiting the subprogram.
+It can be modified within the subprogram, but is expected to remain valid (i.e., not moved or if moved, assigned a new value) upon the subprogram's completion.

-A limited reference is denoted by the introduction of the word ``limited`` in front of the type, in a parameter, a variable or a field name.
-For example:
+A limited reference is denoted by the mode ``limited``.
+Here are some examples:

 ```Ada
    V : limited Some_Type;